wave2future/lucastizma_helpers/README.markdown

 	    // ...
     }

-If a particular view has only one or two UI objects that can become the first responder (e.g., UITextField), then it's not too troublesome to manually resign all of them.
+If a particular view has only one or two UI objects that can become the first responder (e.g., `UITextField`), then it's not too troublesome to manually resign all of them.
 However, in the case where you either have too many objects to manage or, worse, you have to deal with dynamically generated objects, it's much easier to do the following:

 	- ( void )someActionOccurred
     {
 	    // Want to hide the keyboard if it's being displayed...
-	    // 'self' is of type STViewController
+	    // 'self' is of type LTViewController

 	    [ self dismissKeyboard ];

 	    // ...
 	}

-CATransition+STAdditions<a name="catransition+stadditions"></a>
+CATransition+LTAdditions<a name="catransition+ltadditions"></a>
 ------------------------
 [(back to top)](#top)

-### CATransition+STAdditions Methods ###
+### CATransition+LTAdditions Methods ###

     + ( void )animationWithType:( NSString * )type subtype:( NSString * )subtype duration:( CFTimeInterval )duration timingFunctionWithName:( NSString * )timingFunctionName onLayer:( CALayer * )layer;